lsst-dm/dmtn-006/index.rst

 The results of this process are quantified for a single field in :numref:`forcephot_table`.
-The number of detections is reduced by a factor of 8-10, simply by eliminating all detections that could not possibly be :math:`5\sigma`.
-We also compute the density of detections after excluding "variables", which we use as a broadly-encompassing term for sources that appear at :math:`>15\sigma` in both template and science images.
+The number of detections is reduced by a factor of :math:`\sim 10`, simply by eliminating all detections that could not possibly be :math:`5\sigma`.
+We also compute the density of detections after excluding "variables", which we use as a broadly-encompassing term for sources that appear at :math:`>15\sigma` in both template and science images (this cut-off is arbitrary, but using a limit of  of :math:`>10\sigma` for example makes very little difference).
 These are unlikely to be asteroids, although this could potentially be excluding asteroids which appear on top of other sources.

 .. figure:: /_static/postfiltered_counts.png
     :name: postfiltered_counts